|

 This was the second death in

-the family in fewer than four months, as his
+the family in under four months, as his

 stepbrother, Lewis Holyman,